kubedb/docs/docs/guides/rabbitmq/update-version/update-version.md

 ### update RabbitMQ Version

-Here, we are going to update `RabbitMQ` replicaset from `3.12.12` to `3.13.2`.
+Here, we are going to update `RabbitMQ` cluster from `3.12.12` to `3.13.2`.

 #### Create RabbitMQOpsRequest:

-In order to update the version of the replicaset database, we have to create a `RabbitMQOpsRequest` CR with your desired version that is supported by `KubeDB`.
+In order to update the version of the cluster, we have to create a `RabbitMQOpsRequest` CR with your desired version that is supported by `KubeDB`.
 Below is the YAML of the `RabbitMQOpsRequest` CR that we are going to create,

 ```yaml
 apiVersion: ops.kubedb.com/v1alpha1